 - Effectively, yes.

 - “Phone” and “Website” are blank, but neither are compulsory.

 - The trading names are missing, but it is business names that are important now.

 Who are the people controlling the organisation?

-- Not shown on the website.
+- They are listed on the website.

-To whom are they accountable?
+To whom is SUACT accountable?

 - The law in this area is not straightforward – is an internet invitation ‘fundraising’ for instance? – and advice varies, so check with the charity before drawing any conclusions. ↑

 - “Good living and social concern are important [to the cause of evangelism], but they are not uniquely Christian graces…I’ve met a lot of fine Hindus, Muslims and atheists.
 Just living the life is not going to bring someone to Christ.
 There is much more to it than that.
 We must help people, certainly, but we must also share with them why we are motivated to do so.
 We must stand against injustice, poverty and need, but we must at the same time point to the One who brings justice and who can meet the deepest need.
 Until they know our reasons, how can they come to know our Lord?”
 [Dan Armstrong, the Fifth Gospel: The Gospel According to You, Anzea Books, pp. 13-14. ↑ ↑